splynx/docs/files/en/finance/invoices/invoices.md

 ![](img7.1.png)

-If we apply `Cancel last recurring invoice` and the invoice includes not only manual future item (transaction) (-s), the warning message will be the next:
+If we apply `Cancel last recurring invoice` and the invoice includes not only manual future item (-s), the warning message will be the next:

 ![](warning_msg1.png)

 **STEP 6**

-Check if the manual future item (transaction) is present in `Billing → Transactions`.
+Check if the manual future item is present in `Billing → Transactions`.
 Mind, that it can only be removed manually.

 ![](img9.png)